History of the Isle of Wight: Modern history

 In the mid- to late-nineteenth century, a sizeable network of railways was built on the island, notable for its punishing gradients and numerous tunnels, particularly to reach the town of Ventnor.
 Since the early twentieth century, these lines were often linked to plans for a tunnel under the Solent, an idea still talked of today.
 Most of the rail network closed between 1956 and 1966, and is now a series of cyclepaths.

 During the Second World War the island was frequently bombed.
 With its proximity to German-occupied France, the island had a number of observation stations and transmitters, as well as the RAF radar station at Ventnor.
 It was the starting-point for one of the earlier Operation Pluto pipelines to feed fuel to Europe after the Normandy landings.
 One of the most dramatic incidents on the Isle of Wight during the war came on the night of 4-5 May 1942, in which the Polish destroyer ORP Błyskawica successfully defended the towns of Cowes and East Cowes from a detachment of German bombers.
+Shortly before D-Day Auxiliary Units were deployed to the island for two weeks as a precaution against counter-attacks.

 The Needles Battery was used to develop and test the Black Arrow and Black Knight space rockets, which were subsequently launched from Woomera, Australia.

 The Isle of Wight Festival was a very large rock festival that took place near Afton Down, West Wight in 1970, following two smaller concerts in 1968 and 1969.
 The 1970 show was notable both as one of the last public performances by Jimi Hendrix and for the number of attendees, reaching by some estimates 600,000.
 The festival was revived in 2002 in a different format, and is now an annual event.

 The first Governor to hold the crown representative title used now of Lord-Lieutenant was Lord Mountbatten of Burma until his murder in 1979.
 Lord Mottistone was the last Lord Lieutenant to also hold the title Governor (from 1992 to 1995).
 Since 1995 there has been no Governor appointed and Mr Christopher Bland has been the Lord Lieutenant.